awslabs/kinesis-aggregation/python/README.md

 #### Callback-based Aggregation

 To use callback-based aggregation, you must register a callback via the `on_record_complete` method.
-As you add individual records to the KplAggregator object, you will receive a callback (on a separate thread by default) whenever a new fully-packed aggregated record is available.
+As you add individual records to the KplAggregator object, you will receive a callback (on a separate thread) whenever a new fully-packed aggregated record is available.

 ```
+def my_callback(agg_record):
+    #Send the record to Kinesis

+...

 kinesis_aggregator.on_record_complete(my_callback)
 for rec in records:
     kinesis_aggregator.add_user_record(rec.PartitionKey, rec.Data, rec.ExplicitHashKey)